Ecommerce Manager job description

 The average salary for a permanent, full time Ecommerce Manager role is £45,000 - £65,000.
 For a contractor, you can expect to pay a day rate of £200 - £350.

-Employers should recognise that pay brackets can vary due to business size, industry and seniority of the role.
+Pay brackets can vary due to business size, industry and seniority of the role.
 To learn more, download our latest salary guide below.

 Side-by-side bar charts comparing salary and day rate values in British pounds, with the salary bar reaching £65K and the day rate bar reaching £350.